-- DHR will provide the necessary capacity building in the form of Training Workshops/ Conferences in the DHR. - If a Hub/centre requires to conduct such capacity building the respective institutes they need to submit a proposal along with the Agenda, name of the Participants/ Speakers, required budget etc. to the Secretariat for the same.
-The funds will be released only after the recommendation of the proposal by the TEC and the approval of Secretary, DHR.
+- DHR will provide the necessary capacity building in the form of Training Workshops/ Conferences in the DHR. - If a Resource Hub or Technical Partner requires to conduct such capacity building the respective institutes they need to submit a proposal along with the Agenda, name of the Participants/ Speakers, required budget etc. to the Secretariat for the same.
+The funds will be released only after the recommendation of the proposal by the TAC and the approval of Secretary, DHR.